 In countries like India, for most of the year, solar energy is available abundantly.
 But in other parts of the globe, due to poor availability of solar power, not having solar tracking system leads to poor power output and hence long payback periods.
 Even in regions like India, use of solar tracking can significantly improve the power output resulting in the fast recovery of the investments made.

 Solar tracking can improve the output of solar power plants by 10-25% depending on the location and weather conditions.
 In case, if there is space constraint, more output can be achieved using solar tracking systems.

 Types of solar tracking

 Solar tracking can be done in two ways- single axis (only elevation) and dual axis(elevation and azimuthal).

 Single Axis Solar Tracking

-In single axis solar tracking, with the help of tilt sensors, the solar collectors are moved only to match the elevation of sun.
+In single-axis solar tracking, with the help of tilt sensors, the solar collectors are moved only to match the elevation of the sun.
 This means, if the sun moves horizontally in the sky, the panels won’t be moved to face the sun.

 The tilt sensors used for single axis tracking are generally single axis tilt sensors.
-The output achieved with single axis solar tracking is certainly more than output without any tracking system but is a bit lower than dual axis tracking system.
+The output achieved with single axis solar tracking is certainly more than output without any tracking system but is a bit lower than the dual-axis tracking system.